terraform-ibm-modules/terraform-ibm-cos/README.md

 }
 ```
 ### Note
 You will need to configure the RESTAPI provider which is needed for encryption.
-[See the example here](examples/bucket-without-tracking-monitoring/providers.tf)
+[See a full example here](examples/bucket-without-tracking-monitoring/providers.tf)
 ```hcl
 # used by the restapi provider to authenticate the API call based on API key
 data "ibm_iam_auth_token" "token_data" {